Djeihat/Getting-and-Cleaning-Data-Course-Project/tidySamsungDatacodebook.md

 - mean(): Mean value
 - std(): Standard deviation

 Accelerometer readings (variable names that contain Acc) are in standard gravity units, 'g'.
 Gyroscope readings are in radians/second.
+The resulting data set is the average of measurements for each activity for each subject.